trueseason/nodemailer-sendgrid-transport/README.md

 # nodemailer-sendgrid-transport

 This repository is a nodemailer transport plugin sending email via SendGrid's V3 REST API.
-Support SendGrid options such as categories, tracking configuration or send-by-schedule etc.
+Support SendGrid options such as categories, tracking settings or send_at etc.
 Support http, https, socks4 or socks5 proxy.

 ## dependencies